Amelieumutoni/UniqueInt/DSA/HW01/Code/src/README.md

-**this is the Unique Integer Processor is a python program designed to process text files containing integer values, identify unique integers within a specific range, and output sorted unique integers to a new file.
+**Integer Processor is a python program designed to process text files containing integer values, identify unique integers within a specific range, and output sorted unique integers to a new file.
 This tool is useful for tasks where you need to filter and sort unique integers from input data sets.**

 **features of the project**